The 5 Best Credit Cards for Groceries

 Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express offers a whopping 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases).
-You also get 3% from purchases at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
+You can also earn 3% from purchases at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
-It does have an annual fee of $75, but if you have a big grocery budget, the rewards would be more than enough to cover this yearly cost.
+It does have an annual fee of $95 ($75 if your application is received by 8/3/16), but if you have a big grocery budget, the rewards would be more than enough to cover this yearly cost.

-Special offer: Get up to $350 back after meeting purchase requirements (offer ends June 15, 2016).
+Special offer: Earn $150 back after spending $1,000 in purchases in your first 3 months.
 Also get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.24% to 23.24%, based on your creditworthiness and other factors.
-Terms and limitations apply.
+Terms and conditions apply.

-With the Discover it® Cashback Match™ with No annual fee, you get 5% cash back in categories that change each quarter, up to $1500 every quarter when you sign up.
+With the Discover it® - 18 Month Balance Transfer Offer, you get 5% cash back in categories that change each quarter, up to $1500 every quarter when you sign up.
 Plus, earn 1% cash back on all other purchases.
 5% is a hefty cash back percentage, but the real kicker comes at the end of your first year when Discover automatically matches all the cash back earned by new cardmembers, making this a very attractive card to use for everyday purchases like groceries.
-There is a 0% intro APR on purchases and balance transfers for 12 months.
-(A 3% balance transfer fee applies.)
+There is a 0% intro APR on purchases for 6 months and on balance transfers for 18 months.
+(A balance transfer fee of 3% of the amount of each transfer applies.)
 After the intro period, a variable APR of 11.24% to 23.24% applies.
 There is no annual fee.

 Capital One® Quicksilver® Cash Rewards Credit Card

 With the Capital One® Quicksilver® Cash Rewards Credit Card, you earn a simple unlimited 1.5% cash back on every purchase.
 There is no limit on how much you can earn and no changing categories to keep track of.
 Rewards don’t expire, and you can redeem your cash back at any time for any amount.
 Plus, you’ll earn a one-time bonus of $100 after spending $500 on purchases within the first 3 months.
 The $500 requirement is not too difficult to meet if you use this card for groceries and other household necessities.
+Additionally, every 10th Uber ride is free (up to $15) if you pay with this card through March 31, 2017.
 There is no annual fee.

 Blue Cash Everyday® Card from American Express

-Special offer: Get up to $300 back after meeting purchase requirements (offer ends June 15, 2016).
+Special offer: Earn $100 back after spending $1,000 in purchases in your first 3 months.
 Plus get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.24% to 23.24%, based on your creditworthiness and other factors.
-Terms and limitation apply.
+Terms and conditions apply.

 The Best Credit Card Offer for You